 h) the lack of financial resources to meet requirements of course (supplies, travel, etc.).

 If an appeal for unusual circumstance is approved, the student will receive a grade of W for the course.
 The decision of the Registrar shall be final.
 Courses in which a grade of W is approved will not be counted in the six total limit.
-Drops are not official until received and processed by the Center for Enrollment Services.
+Drops are not official until received and processed by the Office of the Registrar.

 Students enrolled in an undergraduate program before fall 2007